MicrosoftDocs/WindowsCommunityToolkitDocs/docs/services/Linkedin.md

 ## Using the service on non-UWP platforms

-The LinkedIn Service has built-in UWP and .NET Framework support.
+This service has built-in UWP and .NET Framework support.
 To use the service outside of UWP and .NET Framework platform, you'll need to implement some interfaces.
 These interfaces are the IAuthenticationBroker, IPasswordManager and IStorageManager.

 **IAuthenticationBroker**